xcore/sc_canopen/app_canopen/doc_quickstart/index.rst

 Next Steps
 ++++++++++

    #.
-You can change the parameter of the EDS file and generate an object_dictionary.h file and include it in your application to change the settings and objects of the CANOpen device.
+You can change the parameter of the EDS file and generate an object_dictionary.h file and include it in your application to change the settings and objects of the CANopen device.
       The name of the EDS file should be ``CO_EDS_401.eds`` to generate an ``object_dictionary.h`` file from a python script.
       The object dictionary generator (python script) is available in the object_dictionary_generator folder of the repository.